psrkprasad1995/Masquerade/README.md

 # Masquerade

-Lyrics is a simple to use, yet powerful annotation processing library, which lets users define and use their own annotations to generate code by writing just a few lines of configuration.
+Masquerade is a simple to use, yet powerful annotation processing library, which lets users define and use their own annotations to generate code by writing just a few lines of configuration.

 ## Links